tonghia/transaction-history/README.md

   - While reading the data, filter by period argument.
 When building the filtered list, apply insertion sort.
   - Divide the original file into chunks and process each chunk in parallel.
 Finally, calculate the total and apply merge sort for each chunk transaction list.
 - The second version may cost me more time than the given deadline.
 So, I modify it, keep the most valued part which is ability to split the csv file into chunks and process each chunk parallely.
 I added a flag to enable this feature, while keep all the logic of the original program.
+- Review: whenever I do programming out of working hour, I always see it a chance for innovation and practicing.
+I completed the assignment like doing the real program for myself.
+The way I complete the program similar to how I solve problems: begin with planning, buffer time for reviewing, first make the program works, then make it right, finally make it efficient.

 ## Design Decisions